CoderRocha/cooking-master/README.md

 - Light and Dark Mode button
 - List of the recipes that you created, and they are organized by order when you create them
 - A button that is present in each recipe, so you can click it and fully view the recipe itself
+- Another button to delete the recipe if you don't like it or won't use it anymore
-- You can customize your Navigation Bar with 3 different colors as well!
+- You can customize your Navigation Bar with different colors as well!

 ## Technologies used in this project